Learning Semantic Role Labeling from Compatible Label Sequences: Joint Task of Semantic Role Labeling

 \subsection{VerbNet Completion}

-There exists a much larger amount of PropBank-only data~\cite[e.g.,][]{pradhan-etal-2013-towards, pradhan-etal-2022-propbank} than jointly labeled data.
-Inferring VerbNet labels from observed PropBank labels therefore becomes a realistic use case.
+There is a much larger amount of PropBank-only data~\cite[e.g.,][]{pradhan-etal-2013-towards, pradhan-etal-2022-propbank} than jointly labeled data.
+Inferring VerbNet labels from observed PropBank labels, therefore, is a realistic use case.
 This corresponds to the modeling problem:

 We refer to this scenario as \emph{completion} mode.
-In this paper, we will focus on the joint task defined in Eq.~\ref{eq:joint_task} while also generalize our approach to address the completion task in Eq.~\ref{eq:completion_task}.
+In this paper, we will focus on the joint task defined in Eq.~\ref{eq:joint_task} while also generalizing our approach to address the completion task in Eq.~\ref{eq:completion_task}.